Scotty's Castle Flood

 REPAIRS COMPLETED.
 However, Bonnie Clare Road will remain closed to the public until safety hazards from other construction projects are done.

 REDAMAGED: Bonnie Clare Road was re-damaged by flash flooding caused by an atmospheric river in January 2023.
 One lane had pavement undercut and broken for about 250 feet.
-The resf of the road weather the storm (and remnants of Hurricane Hilary in August 2023) very well due to the armoring that was added after the 2015 flood.
-This road will be repaired during the Federal HIghway Administration contract to repair and armor park roads due to Hilary damage, which is likely to start in spring 2024.
+The rest of the road weather the storm (and remnants of Hurricane Hilary in August 2023) very well due to the armoring that was added after the 2015 flood.
+This road will be repaired during the Federal HIghway Administration contract to repair and armor park roads due to Hilary damage.
+This contract started in November 2024, and should be completed by May 2025.
 However, Bonnie Clare Road will remain closed to the public until safety hazards from other construction projects are done.

 a concrete post with a j and 2019 writing